Xemptuous/LanguageComparison/README.md

 A collection of the same projects implemented across multiple languages.
 Goal: To compare syntax, performance, idioms, tooling, and language ergonomics—while having fun and learning.

+## Main Inspiration

+I love programming languages and all their nuances.
+I have long wondered about what each language has to offer in various ways, especially beyond its standard library, package managers, and other bundled features; I was curious about the languages themselves syntactically and linguistically, and how these deliberate choices affected the overall feeling and flow of writing in each one.

 ---

 ## 🧰 Languages & Projects